WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 to a short explanation about the restore (eg a date).

 If `WEBHARE_DATAROOT/webhare.restoremode` exists, WebHare will read the contents of this file and place it into the `WEBHARE_ISRESTORED` environment variable.
-You can verify this behavior by runnning `wh dirs` and checking the output
+You can verify this behavior by runnning `wh dirs` and checking the output.

 ### WEBHARE_CLI_USER
 The user currently accessing the server.
 You should ensure this is set to the user executing commands for proper auditing.